• Skip to primary navigation

 The UAMS Translational Research Institute (TRI) has approved four research pilot study awards totaling about $166,000.

-Nine applicants sought awards of up to $50,000 for one-year projects that utilized translational biomedical informatics approaches to improve health and solve health care issues of rural and underserved populations.
+Nine applicants sought awards of up to $50,000 for one-year projects that utilized translational biomedical informatics approaches to improve health and solve health care issues of rural populations.

 The 2017 pilot awardees and their project titles are: